 - Stock photography: I don't expect everyone to hire a photographer and have images produced for their website.
 But it's easy to find free stock imagery that works well.
 You're telling a story and changing the cast in each image looks obvious.
 It's sometimes better to leave empty space than have horrible stock photography for the sake of adding images;

-- Adding value: Does your website add value for the reader?
+- Adding value: Does your website add value for your audience?
 They've landed on your website for a reason.
-If they don't gain anything from it what's the point of it being there?
+If they don't gain anything from it what's the point of its existence?

 - Uncontrollable elements: People like control.
 Doing the work for them may seem generous but in reality it's not cool.
 Automatic carousels, especially with text within them, means that a user doesn't decide how long they can focus on a single slide.
 You've made that decision for them.

-- Other people's opinions: This deserves a post on its own but I will summarise.
+- Other people's opinions: This deserves a post on its own but I'll try to summarise.
 It's easy for people to give their opinions on your website.
 The problem is that you don't know why they are giving those opinions or how valuable those opinions are.
 Did you guide their opinion with your comments?
 Are they using your website in the same way your audience would use it?
-Do they have a fundamental understanding of proper design and typography?
-So before giving it to your friends, family, and posting it on user testing websites, try to understand whether the responses will add any value.
+Do they have fundamental knowledge of proper design and typography?
+Before giving it to your friends, family, and posting it on user testing websites, try to understand whether the responses will actually give you any value.